-Stock market begins 2017 on positive trading
+Stock Market begins 2017 on positive trading

-Accra, Jan.
-4, GNA - The Ghana Stock Exchange (GSE) trading for 2017 started on a good note with recorded transactions in 15 equities with six gainers; consequently the benchmark GSE-Composite Index rose by 0.5 per cent to close at 1,698.2 points.
+The Ghana Stock Exchange (GSE) trading for 2017 started on a good note, with recorded transactions in 15 equities with six gainers, consequently, the benchmark GSE-Composite Index rose by 0.5 per cent to close at 1,698.2 points.

 The GSE-Financial Stock Index also went up by 0.7 per cent to close at 1,555.7 points as volume traded was 1,057,849 shares, which were valued at GH¢2,470,257.49, the Nordea